How to Stop Mac from Sleeping | Adjust Sleep Settings - Qiling

 Step 2.
 Filter lost Mac data

-The software will automatically scan for lost data on MacBook/iMac.
-When the scan completes, filter wanted data through the "Type" and "Path" buttons.
+The software automatically scans for lost data on MacBook/iMac, and once the scan is complete, users can filter the wanted data using the "Type" and "Path" buttons.

 filter lost files in types